 4. Try shorter paragraphs

-Break up large blocks of text with short, skimmable paragraphs—especially on your homepage and landing pages.
+Break up big blocks of text with short, skimmable paragraphs—especially on pages designed to convert.

-Less clutter also makes your calls to action (CTAs) more visible.
-A standalone CTA paragraph will command more attention than one buried in a block of text.
+Short paragraphs also make calls to action (CTAs) easier to spot.
+A standalone CTA line will outperform one buried in a dense block.

 5. Choose a color scheme that fits your branding strategy